aneeshd/schedule_state/CONTRIBUTING.md

 [`.devcontainer/configuration.yaml`](./.devcontainer/configuration.yaml)
 file.

+See the [Developer Notes](./README.md#development-notes) for more information.

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Apache 2.0 License.